bluesillybeard/Pinc/readme.md

 Hopefully the header is self-exaplanatory.
 If it's not clear what a function or type does, consider submitting an issue so we can improve documentation.

+It's worth noting the Pinc makes heavy use of asserts that will not trigger in ReleaseFast mode.
+I suggest using Debug to build the library, until you are confident everything works correctly, in which case ReleaseFast is a decent option.
+That being said, ReleaseSafe is almost certainly fast enough for any reasonable use case, but retains the safety checks of Debug mode.

 ## Other notes
 - When cross-compiling, it is generally a good idea to specify the ABI (eg: `x86_64-linux-gnu` instead of `x86_64-linux`) as it tends to default to the wrong ABI which is quite annoying.
     - In particular, compiling from Windows to Linux uses musl, which does not work as Pinc uses dynamic loading